joemarlo/ATUS/README.md

 - [ ] Double check specific activities are categorized correctly (e.g. travel should not include commuting)
 - [ ] Pull out sleep from Personal Care
 - [ ] Explore trends by income
+  - What activities are more indicative of income
+  - Do higher income people work more or less

 <br>